-An Incomplete has to be removed by the due date for midterm grade submission of the following academic session.
-The student has to request the professor to remove the incomplete.
+An Incomplete must be removed by the due date for midterm grade submission of the following academic session.
+The student must request the professor to remove the incomplete.
 The professor proceeds to complete the by submitting the Change of Incomplete Form and submitting to the Registrars.